Nick-SHM/mkdocs-tags/README.md

 All the variables available for the template include:

--   `tags`: all tags of this page, in a `list`.
+-   `tags`: all the tags of this page, in a `list`.
 -   `markdown`: the markdown source of the page, in a `str`.
 -   `empty`: whether the page contains at least one tag.
 -   `page`: the `mkdocs.structure.pages.Page` object of the current page.
-For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) or [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).
+For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) and [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).
 Not all the attributes of `page` is available when the plugin renders the page.
 -   `config`: the global `mkdocs.config.base.Config` object of the site.
-For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) or [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).
+For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) and [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).

 ## License